AlessandroRizzetto/Morphing_Slices/README.md

 This technique can be useful when a service provider wants to have different topologies on the same physical one.

 # Mininet
-We based our project on a partial mesh topology which gave us the flexibility needed to build multiple slices with different topologies on top of it.
+I based our project on a partial mesh topology which gave me the flexibility needed to build multiple slices with different topologies on top of it.
-The topologies that we have decided to implement are:
+The topologies that I have decided to implement are:
 - Tree topology
 - Linear topology
 - Star topology